AdobeDocs/campaign-standard.it-IT/help/sending/using/about-deliverability.md

 Utilizza le funzioni offerte da Adobe Campaign per monitorare il recapito messaggi.

 Adobe Campaign consente di controllare le prestazioni delle consegne tramite una serie di indicatori in tempo reale incorporati. <!--For example, you can check the number of messages that are successfully executed, sent and delivered.
-You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->Puoi anche creare rapporti completamente personalizzabili e in tempo reale per ottenere informazioni approfondite sulle consegne.
+You can also verify the number of messages that have been opened and the number of messages/links that have been clicked.-->Puoi anche creare rapporti completamente personalizzabili e in tempo reale per ottenere informazioni più approfondite sulle tue consegne.

 Per ulteriori informazioni, consulta le sezioni seguenti: